Department of Earth Sciences

 Why Attend Millersville University?

 In Fall 1999, the meteorology program moved into a new "penthouse" facility atop the Science and Technology Building.
 The 7,000 square feet dedicated to meteorology includes a large weather station (with rooftop terrace) and four teaching and research labs.
 The program's four tenure-track faculty and two staff members are also located on the top floor of this facility.

 Our students have 24/7 access to the Meteorological Network (METNET) and Weather Information Center.
-Many students (of all semester standing) participate in our Campus Weather Service, which issues approximately 20 forecasts per week to the University and the local community.
+Many students (of all semester standing) participate in our Campus Weather Service, issuing approximately 20 forecasts per week to the University and local community.
 Juniors and seniors are frequently involved in research and internships with a variety of business partners.

 Our graduates are diversely employed, some going onto careers in education, administration, and research.
 Many continue on to pursue advanced degrees at major research institutions, work for government agencies or begin careers in the private sector.
 More than half our graduates work in operational forecasting--just a few of their employers include The Weather Channel, Accu-Weather, Weather Services Corporation, and numerous branches of the National Weather Service.
 Several of grads work as on-air meteorologists at TV stations across the U.S.